Thailand at Work – Harvesting Tamarind Fruit

-A rustle in a tree near to our garden gate alerted me to something unusual going on, to me anyhow, and my new eyeglasses zoomed in to show a woman high up in the tree and activity at ground level on Soi Buffalo.
+A rustle in a tree near to our garden gate alerted me to something unusual going on.
+My new eyeglasses zoomed in to show a woman high up in the tree and activity at ground level.

-The hive of activity was being conducted by four women and they were obviously collecting a fruit from the tree.
+Four women were collecting fruit from the tree.
 What the fruit was I didn’t know, hell, I’ve only been visiting the village for eight years.
-You can’t know everything, even if it is, and has been, outside your front gate for many years.
+You can’t know everything.
+Even if it is, and has been, outside your front gate for many years.

 I decided to find out what fruit they were collecting because it had to be a precious one to risk life and limb.
-Then again, these kind of treacherous acts are part and parcel of Thai village life and the age-old idiom of making ends meet.
+Then again, this kind of treacherous act is part and parcel of Thai village life and the age-old idiom of making ends meet.
 The women were harvesting tamarind fruit (Thai: มะขาม mak-haam).

-The four women gathered a large haul of tamarind fruit and a few days later I spotted them a few hundred yards down the road stripping another tamarind tree of its pods.
+The four women gathered a massive haul of tamarind fruit and a few days later I spotted them a few hundred yards down the road stripping another tamarind tree of its pods.

-The pods are sold at markets as edible fruit.
+The edible fruit is sold at most Thai markets.
 The outside shell of the tamarind pod is hard and brittle and when cracked open reddish-yellow pulp like fruit sits inside very much like peas in a pod.

 The fruit is often described as having a sweet and sour taste.
 The more ripe the fruit, the sweeter it is.
-The one I tasted was sweet and flavorsome.
+The one I tasted was sweet and flavoursome.
 Some pods are stripped and the sticky textured fruit inside used to sweeten and sour Thai soups, sauces and salads.
-From a western stance both HP and Worcestershire sauce have tamarind in their mix.
+From a western stance, both HP and Worcestershire sauce have tamarind in their mix.

-Each of the tamarind pods contain a number of seeds which the gooey fruit gels itself around.
+Each of the tamarind pods contains many seeds which the gooey fruit gels itself around.
 The pod in the above picture has about seven seeds.
 I read on the internet that the seeds were inedible, but that’s not so.
 They are a popular snack for Thais.

 They are lightly cooked by heating and continually tossing them in a wok for about five minutes, and when ready, the seeds smell very much like roasted chestnuts although their taste and texture are a lengthy bamboo pole apart.

 Once roasted, tamarind seeds are rock hard and a danger to the enamel on your teeth.
 Their taste to me was very bland too.
-You crack open the outer shell of the seed with your teeth and inside is a warm but granite like kernel.
-To hear one being eaten is like listening to someone grinding their teeth in front of a high volume microphone.
+You crack open the outer shell of the seed with your teeth and inside is a warm but granite-like kernel.
+To hear somebody eating one is like listening to someone grinding their teeth in front of a high volume microphone.
 The seeds are a fruity type of pork crackling and an open cheque book to any dental practice.
-Nonetheless, tamarind fruit is a valuable source of income for Thai villagers and another fine example of Thailand at work.
+Nonetheless, tamarind fruit is a valuable source of income for Thai villagers and another excellent example of Thailand at work.